elenderg/PAL-1000/instruções de compilação.md

 There's one "_entry_" for each DLL routine that we call.

-17. Now we're up to the "_F"s.
+17. Now we're up to the "_F_"s.
 Let's put back the finalize routine:

 `To finalize the compiler:`